OpenIndex/openjdk-linux-x86/README.md

 Word of warning
 ---------------

-This is an experimental build.
-We've made some tests on our side.
-But we can't guarantee it to work properly and we can't provide any support for it.
-Any feedback or improvement is welcome.
+We've tested the provided binaries against our applications.
+Therefore they **should** work.
+But we can't fully guarantee, that the provided binaries work properly in any use case.
+Also we can't provide any support for the provided binaries.

 Third party components